jbarnes850/near-fine-tuning-job/README.md

 ## Description

-We're building a fine-tuned language model that's deeply versed in the NEAR ecosystem, designed specifically for developers like you.
+We're open sourcing a fine-tuned language model that's deeply versed in the NEAR ecosystem, designed specifically for developers like you.

 Key features: